Prepare Db2 z/OS Transaction Logs for Oracle GoldenGate

 Use Archive Logs on Tape

-Oracle GoldenGate can read Db2 archive logs on tape, which will degrade performance.
-For example, Db2 reserves taped archives for a single recovery task.
-Therefore, Extract would not be able to read an archive tape that is being used to recover a table until the recovery completes.
+Oracle GoldenGate can read Db2 archive logs on tape, which degrades performance.
+For example, Db2 reserves taped archives for a single recovery task, leading to Extract not being able to read an archive tape that is being used to recover a table until the recovery completes.
 You could use DFHSM or an equivalent tool to move the archive logs seamlessly between online DASD storage and tape, but Extract will have to wait until the transfer completes.
 Delays in Extract processing increase the latency between source and target data.

 Control Log Flushes